To do something remarkable, rejection is inevitable.

-Walt Disney, JK Rowling, Colonel Sanders, and everyone else who has done something remarkable have learned to embrace ‘No’ to fulfill their dreams.
+Walt Disney, JK Rowling, Colonel Sanders, and anyone else who has done something remarkable have learned to embrace no to achieve their dreams.

 Pressfield explains, “Resistance cannot be seen, touched, heard, or smelled.
 But it can be felt.
 We experience it as an energy field radiating from a work-in-potential.
 It’s a repelling force.
 It’s negative.
 Its aim is to shove us away, distract us, prevent us from doing our work.”

 Thomas Edison said, “I have not failed.
 I’ve just found 10,000 ways that won’t work.
 I am not discouraged because every wrong attempt discarded is another step forward.”